- Services and Treatments

 Some arrhythmias don’t cause symptoms and are not life-threatening.
 But certain types, such as ventricular tachycardia, can increase your risk of heart failure and sudden cardiac death.

-Arrhythmia care at Lehigh Valley Heart Institute
+Arrhythmia care at Lehigh Valley Heart and Vascular Institute

 Dedicated team of experts: Our board-certified team of electrophysiologists work collaboratively with cardiologists, cardiothoracic surgeons and heart imaging specialists to accurately diagnose and treat your heart rhythm problem.

 Advanced diagnostics: Our sophisticated 3D heart mapping system pinpoints the source of arrhythmias that often go undetected.
 The high resolution enables our team to treat arrhythmias with more precision.